ttgint/serve/README.md

 $ serve -h
 Usage of serve:
   -d string
-        The directory to host (default ".")
+        The root directory to host (default ".")
   -l string
-        Specify a URI endpoint on which to listen (default "3000") -r string
+        Specify a URI endpoint on which to listen (default ":3000") -i string
-        The root (index) file (default "index.html")
+        The index file (default "index.html")
 ```